lukefi/metsi/README.md

 * Coordinate with simulator creators about the parameters names and structures that can be passed from control.yaml file.

 ### Using R functions

+TODO: this section is no longer current and will need to be rewritten when a new implementation for R wrapping is made. report_volume no longer exists and the R codes are in forestry-function-library.

 To run operations using the R functions you need R available in the local environment.
 You must additionally install the Python `rpy2` package for the necessary API.